Swimrun: History

 In 2017, In France, swimrun is linked to the FFTRi, as it is in Finland.
 Others individual/solo swimrun on 2017 was Canada Canaqua Swimrun and Uruguay Swimrun.
-In Africa, Torpedo SwimRun held the first swimrun race on the continent in Cape Town on January 15, 2017.
+In Africa, Torpedo Swimrun held the first swimrun race on the continent in Cape Town on January 15, 2017.
 The race covers 16 km of Cape Town coastline, with swims in the South Atlantic and running at the base of Table Mountain.
-In Japan, Kaiyo SwimRun held the first swimrun race in Asia on May 27, 2017.
+In Japan, Kaiyo Swimrun held the first swimrun race in Asia on May 27, 2017.

 In 2018, the world's first book on swimrun was published Swimrun – The Guide to Swimrun Training & Racing, Stockholm, Sweden (2018).In 2018 Aquaticrunner was the first individual World Championship with 22 nations represented and 250 athletes qualified.
 The world qualified was done in Fuerteventura, Madeira, Canada, Russa, Uruguay, Belgin, and Italy.
 In Japan, a new swimrun race, called Marunuma Swimrun was held which contained regular and sprint distance.

-The international focus has been growing in the last years, and on December 28, 2018 there are more than 500 known races in the world, in 24 countries and on 5 continents.
+The international focus has been growing in the last years, and on December 28, 2018, there are more than 500 known races in the world, in 24 countries and on 5 continents.

 In 2018, Ultra Swimrun ALPS consisted in a 127 km run, 4500 m swim D+, passing through to the alpine lakes and is the swimrun race with the maximum total elevation.

-Swimrun debuted on March 30, 2019 in Brazil and became the first race in tropical countries.
-Búzios SwimRun changed to Hero SwimRun in honor of the effort of the athletes.
+Swimrun debuted on March 30, 2019, in Brazil and became the first race in tropical countries.
+Búzios Swimrun changed to Hero Swimrun in honor of the effort of the athletes.
 With 200 athletes, the distances were 10 km (solo / teams) and 24 km (teams) in 7 different terrains and 17 beaches.
 The event also carried out environmental actions before the race, collecting 100 kg of garbage in partnership with the Swedish Embassy in Brazil and with the local government.

-In 2019, SwimRun U.S. Series Ignite Swimrun became the first SwimRun series in the United States of America with 5 races using the individual/solo formula.
+In 2019, Swimrun U.S. Series Ignite Swimrun became the first Swimrun series in the United States of America with 5 races using the individual/solo formula.
 Aquaticrunner was the second individual W.C. with 19 nations represented.

 In 2020, with the big pandemic situation, some races were held anyway, Otillo Engadin was done, Aquaticrunner was the Italian Championship and Fuerteventura Swimrun assigned the World Cup in Half Category, but 80% of the races were canceled.

 In 2021 ÖtillO, The Swimrun World Championship was done with many qualifications.
-Aquaticrunner was the third Solo World Championship with 20 nations represented and 240 athletes qualified in many countries (Fuerteventura, Madeira, Uruguay, Hungary, Belgim and Italy.
+Aquaticrunner was the third Solo World Championship with 20 nations represented and 240 athletes qualified in many countries (Fuerteventura, Madeira, Uruguay, Hungary, Belgium and Italy.